elunna/nerfhack-changelog/README.md

 * Rangers are not stunned from using portals (they are used to quick travel)
 * Rangers can chop down the trees in the quest entry level.
 * The ranger quest levels get a bunch of bear traps.
+* Rangers start the game with 2 beartraps (from xNetHack).

 **Skill adjustments for rangers:**
 | skill        | NetHack | ->  | NerfHack   |